csudcy/sublime-jasmine-overview/README.md

 # Sublime Jasmine Overview

-A Sublime Text 3 plugin to give an overview of Jasmine functions
+A Sublime Text plugin to give an overview of Jasmine functions & their descriptions

 The default shortcut is `ctrl+k, ctrl+j` and `beforeEach`/`afterEach` are not shown.